tamerakdeniz/Autonomous-Tutor/README.md

 cd Decentralized-Tutor/app
 ```

-2. Install dependencies:
+2. Install dependencies and development tools:

 ```bash
 npm install
 ```

-3. Set up your Gemini API key using either method:
+3. Set up your Gemini API key:

-   Option A: Using .env file
+   Option A: Using .env file (Recommended)

    - Create a `.env` file in the root directory and add: